shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 ## Next steps

 The controller we used in this example doesn't do a lot, but this pattern of providing and using data is generally the same.
-Even if you use it to fetch data form the database, but in that case you probably want to learn more about the DAL [here](../../../../concepts/framework/data-abstraction-layer.md).
+Even if you use it to fetch data form the database, but in that case you probably want to learn more about the [DAL](../../../../concepts/framework/data-abstraction-layer.md).